 3. Ensure You’re Using Excellent Visuals

-Certain types of bloggers have an advantage over others because they can use the visual aspects of their niche.
+Certain types of bloggers have an advantage over others because they can use the visual aspects of their niche in their Instagram posts or on their Instagram story designs.
 For instance, if you were a home designer, you would be able to share all of your impressive redesign and redecoration.

 You can take advantage of this as a food blogger, too.
 If you are creating delicious recipes, focus on presentation and try to make something that looks great and tastes great.

 Until the day comes where we can transmit aromas over the internet, we have to rely on visuals, and you can still do a great job of making peoples’ mouths water and creating content they will like, follow, and share as a result, especially if you are showing them how they can replicate this at home.

 Whether you’re making artisan baking, incredible home baking, or hearty home dishes, there is plenty that you can do to make it an engaging process to watch the preparation and even see the result, so checking that you are creating top visuals is worth it.

 Most phones are capable, and phone photography has grown over the years so that you can create something that looks professional.
 Take some time to learn exactly how your device’s camera works.
 You can even take courses in iPhone photography if you think this will help.

 It is proven that certain kinds of content are much better for engagement.
 Make a point of creating things that can encourage interaction, such as creating polls and encouraging people to post under a hashtag, such as a “cooking with” hashtag.

 Engaging posts aren’t always easy to create, so try to take a viewer’s mindset.
 What would you want to see when you log into Instagram?

 By boosting engagement and getting extra likes and followers, you are increasing the chances of the algorithm rewarding you, which means you might get promoted.